japrada/TestChallenge/TestChallenge Application.md

   ![MacOs GUI](screenshots/Chapter_9_image_5.png)

-## 10. Pausing and resuming a test execution
+## 10. Pausing and resuming a test execution.

 Any user who has not yet sent a response can pause the execution of the test in progress.
 As soon as the execution is paused, the countdown stops for the rest of the users as well.